shahram-boshra/g_class/README.md

-# Molecular Graph Classification Model with PyTorch Geometric
+# Molecular Graph Graph-level Classification Model with PyTorch Geometric

 This repository contains a comprehensive implementation for molecular graph classification using PyTorch Geometric (PyG).
 It provides a modular and configurable pipeline for processing molecular data, building graph neural network models, and conducting training and evaluation.